srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 ### Kubernetes Service

 To illustrate the integration between the workloads running in the k8s cluster and the IP fabric, we will deploy a simple NGINX server replicated across the three k8s nodes.
-A kubernetes ClusterIP service will be created to expose the NGINX server inside the cluster and a MetalLB loadBalancer service will be created to expose the NGINX server to the outside world.
+A MetalLB-based [LoadBalancer](https://tkng.io/services/loadbalancer/) service is created to expose the NGINX instances to the fabric and the outside world.

 With simulated clients, we will verify how traffic is distributed among the different nodes/pods using `curl` and reaching over to the exposed service IP address.